kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 of <em>"deprecated conversion from string constant to 'char*'"</em>.

 Finally here's an example how the embedded main loop could look like when everything is in place.
-See that I have already modified the `docopt()` function to take a pointer to the *args* record.
+See that I've already modified the `docopt()` function to take a pointer to the *args* record.

 <pre class="prettyprint lang-c">